raspberryenvoie/piRa1n/README.md

 ## ⚠️ Disclaimer
 If you use piRa1n please note that I am in no way responsible for any damage to your devices.

+## How does it work?
+Connect the Raspberry Pi 4 to a powerbank.
+After that plug you iDevice to the Pi.
+Put the iDevice in DFU mode and let piRa1n to the rest!

+## Parts list
+- a Raspberry Pi 4\
+- a USB to USB Type-C cable.\
+- a USB to lightning cable.\
+- a powerbank

 ## Installation

 ### 1. Install and set up Raspbian